 - Next to ‘Opleiding’ select the name of your programme.
 (Creative Technology) – please contact firstname.lastname@example.org for info if not yet available in list).

-Motion and UI Design (6 ECTS)
+Minor Design (6 ECTS)

 You immerse yourself fully in the world of visual design.
 You focus on selecting a single design skill and go to infinity and beyond to master your craft.
 A deep understanding is formed that design holds the power to draw attention and enact positive change in response to social issues around the world.
 Cinema4D will be put on your radar and you’ll delve into the complex world of 3d animation to become familiar with texturing, lighting and rendering a project.

-UX Research (6 ECTS)
+Minor UX Research (6 ECTS)

 The core of everything we do lies in the ability to critically assess what people truly need.
 In the research module you partake in active workshops to learn how to place yourself in the shoes of the end user.
 Step into the world to gather first hand data.

-Expert Creative Development (12 ECTS)
+Expert Creative Technology (12 ECTS)

 You’re learning the skills to experiment without constraints using Arduinos, WebGL, Machine Learning and real time communication.
 Physical installations are as much part of a potential solution as your digital ideas.
 These installations could be featured on festivals or in musea.
 Utilise your programming knowledge to create a real-life experience.
 This can range from anything such as an action-packed game to a visual show via light projections on buildings.
 You’ll participate in hackathons and continue to focus on your personal project, giving you the opportunity to fully explore the subject matter of your choice, whether that’s on the subject of Artificial Intelligence to Full Stack Web Development.